-Generally, all licences are granted by virtue of a licence agreement with NTRA noting that all licences for major services (eg, fixed telephony and cellular) are granted by NTRA through a bidding process.
-However, the other licences may be granted by NTRA upon request.
-This request is required to be assessed from different perspective including, inter alia, the market demand and the financial and technical adequacy of the applicant.
+Generally, all licences are granted under a licence agreement with the NTRA noting that all licences for major services (eg, fixed telephony and cellular) are granted by the NTRA through a bidding process.
+However, the other licences may be granted by the NTRA upon request.
+This request is required to be assessed from a different perspective including, inter alia, the market demand and the financial and technical adequacy of the applicant.